syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/code-generator.md

 1. Open your existing Blazor application.

-2. To open the Syncfusion Blazor Code Generator Wizard, one of the following options in the Razor file, and add Syncfusion components:
+2. To open the Syncfusion Blazor Code Generator Wizard, select one of the following options in the Razor file, and add Syncfusion components:

    **Option 1:**